MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgTeamTagMember.md

 ## SYNOPSIS
 Get the properties and relationships of a member of a standard tag in a team.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaTeamTagMember](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamTagMember?view=graph-powershell-beta)

 ## SYNTAX